GoNZooo/binarch/README.md

 # Why?

-I wanted/needed a tool to tell me what bitness an executable has.
+I wanted/needed a tool to tell me what bitness an executable was compiled with.
 I extended it a bit but mostly use it for this purpose anyway.

 # Usage